4WD hardware (To ensure your 4WD is prepared for the big trips):

 Nuts & bolts (a good mixture including wheel nuts), radiator hoses (all of), a spare CV joint, fuel line, spark plugs, spark leads and fan belt, just to name a few.

-The list can get very long if you start adding a fuel pump, alternator, etc. Best way to narrow it down is to get a mechanical inspection done (during a vehicle service) and from there access which parts are less likely to cause problems.
+The list can get very long if you start adding a fuel pump, alternator, etc. Best way to narrow it down is to get a mechanical inspection done (during a vehicle service) and from there assess which parts are most likely to cause problems.

 Engine oil, coolant, brake fluid, power steering fluid, diff oil (both front and rear as some carry different types from front to rear), WD40 (for the electrics and loosening seized metal), distilled water (for batteries) & extra fuel.

 If two vehicles are diesel or petrol, one could carry the oil and the other coolant.
 This will help cut down on space and weight.
-I wouldn't recommend any less than 5 L between two vehicles, so if a third 4x4 it will be safer to carry another 5 L.
+I wouldn't recommend any less than 5 L between two vehicles, so if a third 4x4 is coming along it would be safer to carry another 5 L.

 Example: 5 4WDs plan a trip, 3 are diesel and 2 are petrol.